polterguy/phosphorusfive/README.md

 Events is at the core of p5 lambda, allowing for creation of a *"non-programming language"*, largely replacing 98% of all your code, with a much more flexible, maintainable and easy to understand construct, than your *"code"* such as C# and Java.
-Hyperlisp and p5 lambda is basically nothing but a thin abstraction on top of Active Events in fact.
+Hyperlisp and p5 lambda is actually nothing but a thin abstraction on top of Active Events.

-To raise an Active Event, you use the *"Raise"* method on your ApplicationContext object, passing in a Node, which will become the arguments passed into your Active Event.
+To raise an Active Event from C#, you use the *"Raise"* method on your ApplicationContext object, passing in a Node, which will become the arguments passed into your Active Event.

 ```csharp
 ApplicationContext ctx = Loader.Instance.CreateApplicationContext ();